Claire and her spouse want to buy a house and raise a family, but they’re nervous.

 - Has a paid version of the service and can push it frequently

-Now, Claire can look over things with her spouse and pick the option that works best for her.
+Now, Claire can look over things with her spouse and pick the best option.
 She can confidently correct her credit and work towards the home of her dreams.
 (And lots of other things along the way!)